snovvcrash/usbrip/README.md

 * When `-l` switch is enabled, Python dependencies are resolved from local .tar packages (`./3rdPartyTools/`) instead of PyPI.
 * When `-s` switch is enabled, not only the usbrip project is installed, but also the list of trusted USB devices, history and violations storages are created.

-:alien: **Note**: when using `-s` option during installation, make sure that system logs do contain at least one *external* USB device entry.
+:alien: **Note:** when using `-s` option during installation, make sure that system logs do contain **at least one external** USB device entry.
 It is a necessary condition for usbrip to successfully create the list of trusted devices (and as a result, successfully create the violations storage).

 After the installation completes, feel free to remove the `~/usbrip` folder.